tigertone/pi_weather_station/README.md

 ### Change hostname
 `sudo raspi-config`
 Set to 'weather'
-website will then be available at http://weather.local
+Website will then be available at http://weather.local

 ### Modify boot confit